 - Place the strawberries into a small pot with orange juice and sugar.

-- Cook uncovered over an almost low heat for about 10 minutes, stirring almost constantly as it cooks.
+- Cook uncovered over an almost low medium heat for about 10 minutes, stirring almost constantly as it cooks.
 Remove from the heat.
 Let it cool before serving.

 - Transfer the compote to a clean jar, seal and keep in the fridge for up to one week.